xCthaeh/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Map returns a new array, foreach doesn't return anything, though they both iterate through the entire array.

 2. What is the difference between a function and a method?

+A method's defined as the property of the object, while a functions defined outside of the object.

 3. What is closure?

+Closure gives an inner function the ability to look outside it's local scope giving access to the outer functions variables.

 4. Describe the four rules of the 'this' keyword.

+Window Binding:
+Window Binding is when code is executed using "this" keyword as part of simple function call then it refers to global or window object in case of browser.
+It is also default binding.

+Implicit Binding:
+Implicit Binding is when 'this' gets assigned almost automatically.
+You can see it on an object literal, if you create a method within an object. 'this' refers to the object holding the method.

+New Binding:
+New Binding is when you use the 'new' keyword to create an object from a constructer function.
+In this case 'this' is bound to the 'new' object created by the constructor.

+Explicit Binding:

+Explicit Binding is when a function is called using call, apply, and bind method.
+It's called explicit because you're explicitly passing it a 'this' keyword.

 5. Why do we need super() in an extended class?

+We need the super keyword because it allows access to and calls upon the functions on the object's parent constructor.

 ## Project Set up